 If you represent a business or organization that would like to have a Pitt-Bradford student join you as an intern, please see "Information for Potential Internship Site Supervisors" for procedures and contact information.

 To review more than 9,000 internships, visit Internships.com.

 To be approved for an internship, you must:

 - Complete at least 60 credits

 - Be in good academic standing (2.0 or higher GPA)

 - Completion of the Academic Internship Proposal

-- Approval of the faculty intern supervisor, the student's academic advisor, the division chair and the vice president and dean of academic affairs.
+- Receive approval from the faculty intern supervisor, your advisor, the division chair and the vice president and dean of academic affairs.

-- Addition of the internship to student's course schedule no later than the add/drop deadline for the term.
+- Add the internship to your course schedule no later than the add/drop deadline for the term.

 Please be advised that some programs or courses of study require that you complete rotations, fieldwork, internships/externships and/or teaching assignments at facilities external to the university, while other programs or courses of study may offer voluntary internships or externships at facilities external to the university.